PDXostc/dstc/README.md

 code (according to cloc).
 The sample multi-user chat server is 36 lines of code.

 ## Fast
-The underlying reliable multicast can transmit 25 million signals / second between a publisher and subscriber running on two Dell servers with 10Gb Ethernet between them, using a single thread.
+The test code in ```examples/stress``` runs at 10M calls / second between two Dell R720 servers connected via 10Gb Ethernet.
+Single threaded.

 ## Light dependencies
 You just need gcc and reliable multicast to build and deploy your services.